- Must visit

 Discover the best of Tallinn — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Tallinn trip today.

-Estonian blood sausage, especially popular during winter and Christmas, typically served with sauerkraut and lingonberry jam.
-It is one of the country’s most iconic festive foods.
+Verivorst is Estonian blood sausage, usually served at Christmas with sauerkraut and lingonberry jam.
+It is one of the country's most iconic festive dishes.

 Official public transport app